CFAES Give Today

 Genetics and Genomics:

-Aquaculture researchers at the OCARD have been developing microsatellite markers and single nucleotide polymorphic (SNP) markers for applications in the Midwest aquaculture species, especially yellow perch.
-Currently, we are developing more SNP markers using next generation sequencing technology for whole genome QTL mapping for yellow perch.
+Aquaculture researchers at the OCARD have completed whole genome sequencing of yellow perch and bluegill and developed SNPs and microsatellite markers for selective breeding and developing monosex populations of important aquaculture species.
 We are analyzing genetic diversity of different strains and genetically improved lines of yellow perch and largemouth bass using both SNPs and microsatellites.
 We are also conducting functional genomics research to identify genes associated with traits of interest such as growth, stress, spawning time, ω-3 fatty acids synthesis and compensatory growth for yellow perch.
 We have completed two projects on genotype by environment interaction in yellow perch.
-We have also been conducting studies to identify the sex determination mechanism of bluegill.
+We have also been conducting studies to identify the sex determination mechanism of aquaculture species.

-Multiple improved lines of yellow perch have been developed, and over one million genetically improved fish have been distributed to fish farms.
-Two-year on-farm tests on three sites in two states show that our improved fish exhibited 42% higher production, and 32% higher growth rates even while having 27.8% higher survival than local strains.
+Multiple improved lines of yellow perch have been developed, and over two million genetically improved fish have been distributed to fish farms.
+Three-year on-farm tests on three sites in two states show that our improved fish exhibited 28-42% higher production, and 26-38% higher growth rates even while having 28% higher survival than local strains.
 We have selected yellow perch that better utilize soybean-based diets.
-We are developing all-female populations of yellow perch through selective breeding.
-A phenotypically male population with female genotype has been created in yellow perch, which could produce fast-growing all-female populations for the aquaculture industry.
-Through selective breeding, we have created an all-male population of bluegill which would grow 40-50% faster than a mixed-gender population.
+Through selective breeding, we developed all-female yellow perch and all-male bluegill strains and related technologies and investigated their mechanisms.
+Growth tests funded by USDA-NCRAC showed weight gain and growth rate of all-male bluegill were twice that of regular stocks, and all-females perch grew 26% faster than a mixed group, and 66% faster than males.
+The research in this field has resulted a 2-volume book Sex Control in Aquaculture and more than 15 peer-reviewed publications.
 In addition, a project on the evaluation of hatchery stocks and wild populations of largemouth bass across North America and Asia has been completed.
 The results of this study provide a valuable base for developing a future selective breeding program for largemouth bass.

 Nutrition and Feed:

 We are developing alternative protein sources for aquaculture diets.
 We have evaluated modified soybean protein concentrate as a fish meal replacer in the yellow perch diet, and found soy protein concentrate could replace 50% of the fish meal protein in the yellow perch diet without compromising the growth and health of the fish, and also exhibited better growth performance than soy bean meal fed groups.
+Meanwhile, We have been conducting studies on developing systems and diet strategies to increase survival of fry and larvae of aquaculture species including yellow perch and striped bass.
 In addition, we are also developing new biomarkers by using genomics (gene expression analysis), proteomics (protein expression analysis) and metabolomics (metabolite profiling) approaches to define a healthy phenotypic fish.

 Stress and Disease: